The British Heart Rhythm Society (BHRS)

-You must contact Pearson VUE or access your online Pearson VUE account to cancel your exam at least a minimum of 7 days prior to your appointment.
+You must contact both BHRS and Pearson VUE.
+You will need to access your online Pearson VUE account to cancel your exam at least a minimum of 7 days prior to your appointment.
 Exams cannot be cancelled less than 7 days prior to your appointment.
 Failure to cancel in time or failure to appear for your appointment will result in the forfeiture of your full exam fee.
 Any cancellations up to and prior to the 7 days will be refunded minus a £50 admin fee.
 There is an option to defer your examination free of charge up to 7 days prior to your exam.

 Food, Drink & Comfort Aids

 Food and drink aren’t permitted for either delivery (OnVUE virtual exams and test centres) unless it is an item covered on the published comfort aid list.
 A clear bottle of water can be left with the invigilator and can be accessed during scheduled break.
 A clear glass of water is permitted for OnVUE delivery; it must be shown to the Greeter during the admittance process.